 PageSpeed is based on Lighthouse.
-Therte is a dedicated tool to test your site speed globally called Lighthouse Metrics.
+There is a dedicated tool to test your site speed globally called Lighthouse Metrics.
 The benefit of Lighthouse Metrics is that you get to see how your site is performing from different locations around the globe.
-A similar services is called Fast or Slow.
+A similar service is called Fast or Slow.

 Tools to measure global site speed:

-Users expect the same performance from websites, mobile websites as they get from native mobile apps.
-Pinterest achieved a 15% increase in signup conversion by reducing the perceived wait time by 40% on their mobile websites This is yet another example of how performance directly reflects the user experience.
+Users expect the same performance from websites and mobile websites as they get from native mobile apps.
+Pinterest achieved a 15% increase in signup conversion by reducing the perceived wait time by 40% on their mobile websites.
+This is yet another example of how performance directly reflects the user experience.

-Google is monitoring site speed and use it directly to rank your website in the search results.
+Google is monitoring site speed and using it directly to rank your website in the search results.
 The site performance is measured when Google is indexing your website.
-Lately Google has also included speed monitoring in search console which is a strong indication that mobile and web performance is a key factor in SEO ranking.
+Lately, Google has also included speed monitoring in the search console, which is a strong indication that mobile and web performance is a factor in SEO ranking.